4ydan/cv/resume.md

 ## Summary

 * Bachelor and Masters student at TU Vienna.
-* 4 years of part-time cutting edge experience in the welding industry using Python/C++ and Linux.
+* 2 years of cutting edge experience in the welding industry using Python/C++ and Linux.
 * Interested in Software Engineering projects especially DevOps and Testing.

 ## Experience